-ATI secure testing will be implemented either in the classroom with a faculty proctor or using ATI's proctoring package Proctorio.: Students will be required to meet all computer requirements for Proctorio.
+ATI secure testing will be implemented either in the classroom with a faculty proctor or using ATI's remote proctoring partner, Proctorio.
+Students will be required to meet all computer requirements for Proctorio and ATI's minimum technical requirements.

 The following is a summary of the ATI testing that students are exposed to across the nursing curriculum.